William States Lee Doctoral Fellowships

 The graduate coordinator of each program shall advise the associate dean on the appropriateness of renewing the fellowship for each of the Fellows in his or her program.
 The dean is authorized to make modest adjustments in the dollar amounts of the fellowship awards in response to competitive pressure and/or the availability of fellowship funds.

-The fellowship program will begin with the fall 2000 recruiting season during which the electrical engineering Ph.D. program and the mechanical engineering Ph.D. program will each have one full fellowship.
+The fellowship program began with the fall 2000 recruiting season during which the electrical engineering Ph.D. program and the mechanical engineering Ph.D. program each had one full fellowship.

 William States Lee Distinguished Visiting Scholar